Lesson 01: To Understand Your PSoC 5LP Board

-Click Session (1) and select Serial under Connection type (2) and enter the COMx (the specific communication port that is assigned to the KitProg UAB-UART) in Serial line, this example used COM7, and enter the baud rate under Speed (3).
+Click Session (1) and select Serial under Connection type (2) and enter the COMx (the specific communication port that is assigned to the KitProg UAB-UART) in the Serial line, this example used COM7, and enter the baud rate under Speed (3).
 Click Open (4) to start communication, as shown in Figure 13.

 Figure 13: Make a new Connection

-Figure 14: Second Way to Make a new Connection
+Figure 14: Second Way to Make a New Connection

 - Enable local echo, select Force on under Terminal ➤ Line discipline options to display the typed characters on PuTTY, as shown in Figure 15.